 Fun for families at Compton Castle

-This small fortified manor house is packed with fun things for families to do, from searching for squirrels, trying on medieval costumes and joining us for Tudor Days.
+This small fortified manor house is packed with fun things for families to do, from searching for squirrels, trying on medieval costumes and playing garden games.
 A visit is sure to keep your little-ones entertained.
 Please remember to supervise them at all times.

 Spot the squirrels

 See how many squirrels you can spot in and around the castle as part of the children's trail.
 The squirrel is significant to Compton Castle as it was the name of the ship Sir Humphrey Gilbert sailed to colonise Newfoundland in 1583 in the name of Queen Elizabeth I. Older children can find out all about the history of Compton with a history trail.

 A group of Compton Castle's volunteers have been busy creating authentic costumes for children to try on when they visit.
 Find out about how clothing showed what social class you belonged to, and the differences between men and women's outfits of the time.

 Whatever the time of year, a picnic in the orchard is a must-do on your visit.
 In the spring lunch under the blossom of the apple trees, in the summer soak up the sunshine and race around the trails mown into the long grass, and in the autumn look for apples ripening on the trees.

 Tick off one of your 50 things to do before you're 11¾

 The smooth lawn in front of the castle is the perfect place for a game of croquet or quoits, a traditional game where you throw hoops and try to land them on the markers.